Some nouns express an action when they are uncountable and the result of the action when countable

 Evidence of the subjectivity of “ability to be counted” is provided by the existence of some “uncountable” nouns in English that are “countable” in French, a language with a similar way of classifying nouns.
 Examples are access, advice, information and research.
 Moreover, there are some English nouns that speakers of languages with no countability distinction at all typically judge incorrectly (e.g. *luggages, *punctuations).

 So what better way is there of determining countability in English?
 As with the transitivity of verbs (see 113.
 Verbs that cannot be Passive), the surest way is to find out from a dictionary.
-Failing that, however, the kind of meaning possessed by the noun still seems to be the best clue.
+Failing that, however, the kind of meaning possessed by the noun still seems to be a useful clue.
 Ability to be counted can on occasion be helpful, and there is also some value in the common assertion that many uncountable nouns like flour and water represent a “mass” of something, with no fixed shape, rather than something discrete.

 However, there is another possibility too, which is not usually highlighted in grammar books.
 A very large number of nouns are sometimes countable and sometimes uncountable, depending on their meaning, and the difference between the two meanings rarely has anything to do with ability to be counted or with shape.
 It is not always the same kind of difference, but some kinds can occur across numerous nouns that have variable countability.
 There thus seems to be value in making these kinds of difference clear and indicating the nouns that possess them.